chadcooper/sjc-arcuser/outline.md

 * Empowering the masses through the Esri platform
 * Empowering workers and citizens through the Esri platform
-* Equipping workers and empowering citizens with the Esri platform
+* Equipping workers and empowering citizens with the Esri platform at St. Johns County Utilities

 ## Outline